ktaylor63/southeast/site/content/articles/2017-chattahoochee-forest-national-fish-hatchery-fishing-events.md

 ## More Information

 The hatchery is located in Fannin County on Rock Creek Road off of GA Highway 60 near Suches.
-For more information and driving driections contact the hatchery by phone at (706) 838-4723, on [the web](https://www.fws.gov/chattahoocheeforest), on [facebook](https://www.facebook.com/chattahoocheeforestnfh).
+For more information and driving directions contact the hatchery by phone at (706) 838-4723, on [the web](https://www.fws.gov/chattahoocheeforest), on [facebook](https://www.facebook.com/chattahoocheeforestnfh).

 {{< figure class="photo-center" src="/images/pages/chattahoochee-forest-nfh-2017-fishing-events.jpg" alt="Flyer for event.
 All details are available above this image." >}}